SirJonthe/retro3d/README.md

 ### Automatic level of detail (LOD)

-Distant objects can be simplified significantly by reducing their vertex and face count and increasing performance.
+Distant objects can be simplified significantly by reducing their vertex and face count thereby increasing performance.
+While it is possible to implement this using artist defined LOD:s combined with game code that checks for distance efforts will be made to make this an automatic process.

 ### Graphical user interface (GUI)

-There is little implementation independent interface to rendering a GUI (except for text).
+The interface to rendering a GUI is limited.
 Ideally there needs to be proper support for widgets (text input fields, buttons, scroll bars, images etc.)

 This feature is already implemented, but requires manual control for the users to take advantage of.